-If deflection data is lost or compromised, the judge will require the team to disassemble the bridge, repeat timed construction beginning with the initial conditions prescribed in Sub-Section 10.6, and redo lateral and vertical load tests.
+If deflection data is lost or compromised to the extent that the judges feel that the deflection measurement devices cannot be reset accurately, the judge will require the team to disassemble the bridge, repeat timed construction beginning with the initial conditions prescribed in Sub-Section 10.6, and redo lateral and vertical load tests.
 Compliance with all rules will be checked except those in Section 8 and Sub-Section 9.3, which will not be checked again.
 Scoring will be based on the run that results in the larger construction cost, C_c (not including load test penalties), but will not exceed 110% of C_c (not including load test penalties) for the initial run.